ghausmann/two_parameter_perturbation/Examples/Small open economy model/Dynare codes/Pac/readme.txt

+These codes replicate results from Appendix D.3 (SOE model) using Dynare.
+The auxiliary model uses PAC.

 The 12 current codes in this folder are:

 soe_pac_basic.mod: mod file of the SOE (PAC as auxiliary model), with the calibration for comparative statics.